ssciwr/mobile-phone-network-analysis/README.md

 # Mobility network analysis from mobile phone data

-This project analysis raw mobile phone data and produces a mobility network between antennas.
+This project analyses raw mobile phone data and produces a mobility network between antennas.
 Additionally, it allows to map this network to a network of geographic regions using Voronoi tesselations.
 The implementation based on [pyspark](http://spark.apache.org/docs/latest/api/python/) represents a trade-off between simplicity of the implementation and scalability of the analysis.

 ## Installation